matiasfha/draft-articles/knowing-the-intl-object.md

 }) // DZD 123,456.00
 ```

-In this example you can see the following
+In this code snippet, you can see the following
 - A function was created to hold the formatter.
 - The formatter is always using the `en-US` locale.
-- There are 3 options defining what style of number formatting will be using `style: currency`.
+- Three options define what style of number formatting will use `style: currency`.

-Even that we kept the same locale the values returned by the formating function are different.
+Even though we kept the same locale, the values returned by the formatting function are different.

-> What would happen if you also change the locale for each currency conversion?
+> What would happen if you also changed the locale for each currency conversion?

-In case this options don't cover your use case you can use another method that is provided by the formatter: `formatToParts`.
-This method will return an array of objects that represent the number as string in parts so you can use them to customize and solve your particular situation.
+In case these options don't cover your use case, you can use another method that is provided by the formatter: `formatToParts`.
+This method will return an array of objects representing the number as a string in parts so you can use them to customize and solve your particular situation.

 ```js
 const formatToParts = new Intl.NumberFormat('en-US', {